 Broadway is one of many places to hear live music.
 Other neighborhoods like Midtown and the historic Printers Alley provide a genuinely cultural musical experience unlike anything else.

-Chef’s and restauranters from all over the country are setting up in Nashville.
-Take for example Sean Brock, who moved to Nashville in 2013 and opened the award winning restaurant Husk who said “Here in Nashville, the energy is amazing right now, what you’re seeing now is a bunch of young, enthusiastic, creative people.”
+Chefs and restaurants from all over the country are setting up in Nashville.
+Take for example, Sean Brock, who moved to Nashville in 2013 and opened the award-winning restaurant Husk, who said, “Here in Nashville, the energy is amazing right now, what you're seeing now is a bunch of young, enthusiastic, creative people.”

 Another good example is Julia Sullivan, founder of Henrietta Red.
-Julia is a Nashville native who left to study at the country’s top restaurants but found herself back in Nashville.
-Today she combines wood-roasted oysters, caviar and smoke mackerel to provide a truly unique dining experience in Nashville.
-Click the following links for complete guides to Nashville brunch, lunch, and Nashville’s most trendy restaurants.
+Julia is a Nashville native who left to study at the country's top restaurants but found herself back in Nashville.
+Today, she combines wood-roasted oysters, caviar, and smoked mackerel to provide a truly unique dining experience in Nashville.
+Click the following links for complete guides to Nashville brunch, lunch, and Nashville's most trendy restaurants.

-Kathy isn’t alone in her thoughts toward Nashville.
-Why is Nashville so popular? yes, it’s the music and food and culture but I don’t think people would flock here if it was just that.
-There is a sense of community about Middle Tennessee that you can’t find anywhere else.
+Kathy isn't alone in her thoughts toward Nashville.
+Why is Nashville so popular?
+Yes, it's the music and food and culture, but I don't think people would flock here if it was just that.
+There is a sense of community in Middle Tennessee that you can't find anywhere else.